 BradykinesiaÂ

-Occupational Therapists who specialise in assessing and treating people who have had a TBI are are based in a branch of Occupational Therapy called Neurorehabilitation.
+Occupational Therapists who specialise in assessing and treating people who have Parkinson's disease are based in a branch of Occupational Therapy called Neurorehabilitation.

 Parkinson's disease is a progressive neurological disorder that affects movement control.
 Individuals with Parkinson's disease may experience a range of difficulties, and the severity of symptoms can vary from person to person.
 Some common difficulties associated with Parkinson's disease include: